Skip to main content

 Wallet debit

 Customer wallets are automatically debited when the feature is enabled in the wallet settings and the wallet has a positive balance.
 Wallet funds are used to pay subscriptions, related invoices, and one-time payments.
 A wallet cannot have a negative balance.
 Hyperline automatically deducts the maximum possible amount from the wallet when paying invoices.
 Any remaining amount is charged to the customer’s default payment method.
+You can also charge a specific invoice from the customer’s wallet manually.
+In that case, choose the amount to charge, up to the lower of the invoice amount due and the current wallet balance.
 An invoice can combine multiple payment sources (e.g. wallet + credit card), and this breakdown is displayed on the generated PDF invoice.

 Revert a wallet transaction